ConceptJunkie/rpn/readme.txt

 Running RPN using the source:

-rpn is written in Python 3, and requires the mpmath and pyprimes libraries for most of the really hard math stuff (gmpy2 is optional).
+rpn is written in Python 3, and requires the mpmath, pyprimes and arrow libraries for most of the hard math stuff (gmpy2 is optional).

 If you have pip installed, you can install the prerequisites with the
 following: